 Q: I’m thinking of using some of my pension fund to help cash flow at the moment.
 Is that a good idea?

 A: We cannot give financial advice, but you can get free guidance from Pension Wise.
-If your pension fund is a significant amount to you, you should consider taking advice from an Independent Financial Adviser, although you will probably have to pay for their advice.
+You should also consider taking advice from an Independent Financial Adviser, although you will probably have to pay for their advice.

 You do need to consider your whole financial situation, both now and in the future, before taking action.